cda-tum/dd_package/README.md

 Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
 However, the implementation should be compatible with any current C++ compiler supporting C++17 and a minimum CMake version of 3.14.

-Note that using (Apple)Clang to compile the library under macOS might lead to severe performance degradation.
-Consider using gcc to compile the project!

 It is recommended (although not required) to have [GraphViz](https://www.graphviz.org) installed for visualization purposes.

 ### Setup, Build, and Run